Amri91/route-v/readme.md

 It throws an error.
 Override this if you need another behavior.

 **Kind**: global function
-**Params**: args destructed arguments, same ones passed to your versions.
+**Params**: args destructed arguments, same ones passed to your functions.